Hasmonean Judea: Alexander Jannaeus (103–76 BCE)

 Jannaeus then launched a campaign against the Hellenistic cities.
 He captured Gadara and the fortress of Amathus.
 Later, in 96 BCE conquered the southern coastal plain—including Rafah, Anthedon, and Gaza, then a major trade hub allied with the Nabataeans.
 Gaza fell after a long siege despite Nabataean aid, though with heavy Jewish losses.
 Jannaeus spared Ashkelon, an ally of the Ptolemies, and had earlier secured control of Strato's Tower (later Caesarea) and Dor.
 His campaign against the Nabataean king Obodas I in the Transjordan ended in a major defeat, forcing him to retreat.

-This defeat triggered a violent civil war between Jannaeus and his Jewish opponents, during which the Seleucid king Demetrius III intervened.
+This defeat triggered a violent civil war between Alexander Jannaeus and his Jewish opponents, who invited Demetrius III Eucaerus to intervene; he subsequently invaded Judea.
 One reason for the rebellion against Jannaeus appears to have been his attempt to consolidate absolute power.
 His alignment with the Sadducees also provoked the Pharisees, especially amid disputes over Temple ritual and Jewish law.
 According to Josephus, during Sukkot he was pelted with citrons by worshippers who accused him of being unfit for the high priesthood, claiming that he was of captive descent—an episode some scholars associate with a Talmudic account of a Sadducee who was likewise struck with citrons after pouring the water libation on his feet instead of on the altar, in defiance of Pharisaic practice.
 The resulting civil war was bitter and prolonged, reportedly lasting six years and claiming around 50,000 lives.
-Eventually, Demetrius withdrew to face his brother Philip's challenge in Syria, leaving Jannaeus to besiege the remaining rebels.
+Eventually, Demetrius withdrew to face his brother Philip's challenge in Syria, leaving Jannaeus to besiege the remaining rebels at a place called Bethoma (or Besemlis).
 After their defeat, Josephus recounts that Jannaeus had their families killed before their eyes and crucified about 800 of them while he feasted with his concubines.
-These events prompted some 8,000 to flee Judea for as long as Jannaeus lived.
+Some 8,000 of Jannaeus's opponents then fled Judea and remained in exile for the rest of his reign.

 Jannaeus relinquished his Transjordanian conquests to guard against further Nabataean incursions and was unable to prevail over Antiochus XII Dionysus of Syria, who invaded Judea and breached the newly built defensive line stretching from Chapharsaba to Jaffa.
 By the late 80s BCE, however, Jannaeus's fortunes improved.
 With Ptolemy IX dead and the Seleucid capital Antioch under Armenian control, he renewed his eastern campaigns.
 Between 83 and 76 BCE he conquered Dion, Pella, and Gerasa in the Transjordan, gained control of Gamla, Seleucia, and Gaulana in the Golan Heights, the "Valley of Antiochus", and reclaimed territories in Gilead and Moab that he had previously ceded to the Nabataeans.
 By the time of his death during a siege of Ragaba, the borders of his kingdom had reached their greatest extent, representing Israel's largest territory since the biblical monarchy.